-GWTW of course wins Best Picture, and its Director Victor Fleming also wins (he took over part way through).
+GWTW, of course, wins Best Picture, and its Director Victor Fleming also wins (he took over partway through).
 Among the winners, Hattie McDaniel of GWTW becomes the first African American winner as Best Supporting Actress for her portrayal of Mammy.
 Perhaps the only mild upset of the evening is Clark Gable's failure to win Best Actor.
 It is won instead by Robert Donat against a sterling field that includes Jimmy Stewart for "Mr. Smith Goes to Washington," Mickey Rooney for "Babes In Arms," and Laurence Olivier for "Wuthering Heights."
-Every nominee for Best Actor would be serving in the military within about three years - except Donat, who was too old and sickly.
+Every nominee for Best Actor would be serving in the military within about three years - except winner Donat, who was too old and sickly.

 February 1940February 3, 1940: Soviets Capture a Bunker